ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ## Procedure to order vCenter Server instances
 {: #vc_orderinginstance-procedure}

-For information about deploying Multi Zone Stretched Clusters, see [Ordering multi-zone stretched clusters](/docs/services/vmwaresolutions?topic=vmware-solutions-mcv_ordering).
+For more information about deploying Multi Zone Stretched Clusters, see [Ordering multi-zone stretched clusters](/docs/vmwaresolutions?topic=vmware-solutions-mcv_ordering).
 {:note}

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Overview** from the left navigation pane.
 2. In the **Start Provisioning** section, click the **VMware Solutions Dedicated** card.
 3. On the **VMware Solutions Dedicated** page, click the **vCenter Server** card.
 Ensure that you are on the **Single Zone Cluster** tab.
 4. If you want to create a new configuration, select **New Configuration**.
 If you want to update a saved configuration or create a new configuration based on a saved one, select a saved configuration.
-5. Enter the instance name and then enter the initial cluster name.
+5. Enter the instance name and select a resource group.
+6. (NSX-V only) Accept the default value for the initial cluster name or specify your own name.
-6. Select the vSphere version.
+7. Select the vSphere version.
 For NSX-T, only vSphere 6.7u2 is supported.
-7. Select either **NSX-V** or **NSX-T** as the VMware NSX Networking solution.
+8. Select either **NSX-V** or **NSX-T** as the VMware NSX Networking solution.
-8. Select the instance type:
+9. Select the instance type:
    * Click **Primary Instance** to deploy a single instance in the environment or to deploy the first instance in a multi-site topology.
    * Click **Secondary Instance** to connect the instance with an existing (primary) instance in the environment for high availability.
 Select the primary instance that you want the secondary instance to be connected with, then enter the vCenter Server Administrator password for the primary instance.
-9. Complete the license settings for the instance components.
+10. Complete the license settings for the instance components.
+    * To use VMware SPP, select the **Use VMware Subscription Purchasing Program** checkbox, and then specify **VMware Account Number** and **SPP Credit Fund Number**.
     * To use IBM-provided licenses, ensure that the **Include with purchase** option is selected.
 For NSX, specify the license edition.
-    * To use your own licenses, for each license, click **I will provide** and enter the license key.
+    * To use your own licenses, ensure that the **Use VMware Subscription Purchasing Program** option is not selected.
+For each license, click **I will provide** and enter the license key.
-10. Complete the Bare Metal Server settings for your instance.
+11. (NSX-T only) Specify the cluster name.

-   For NSX-T, complete steps 10 - 12 for both the Management Cluster and the Workload Cluster.
+   For NSX-T, complete steps 11 - 13 for both the management cluster and the workload cluster.
    {:note}

+12. Complete the bare metal server settings.
-    1. Select the {{site.data.keyword.CloudDataCent_notm}} to host the instance or cluster.
+    1. Select the {{site.data.keyword.cloud_notm}} data center to host the instance or cluster.
-    2. Select the Bare Metal Server configuration.
+    2. Select the bare metal server configuration.
        * For **Skylake**, **Cascade Lake**, or **Broadwell** (NSX-V only), specify the CPU model and the RAM size.
        * For **SAP-certified**, choose one of the preset configurations.
-    3. Specify the number of {{site.data.keyword.baremetal_short}}.
-If you're planning to use vSAN storage, a minimum of four {{site.data.keyword.baremetal_short}} are needed.
+    3. Specify the number of bare metal servers.
+If you're planning to use vSAN storage, a minimum of four bare metal servers are needed.
-11. Complete the storage configuration.
+13. Complete the storage configuration.
   * If you select **vSAN Storage**, specify the following values:
     * Disk type and size for the vSAN capacity disks
     * Number of vSAN capacity disks